Request Services and Accommodations

-If you have been admitted as a student and have a disability you are encouraged to register with Disability Services by following the steps listed below.
-Once eligibility is established and the student completes the registration process, he or she may be eligible for reasonable accommodations to ensure equal access to Northeast programs of study and activities.
+Once a student with a disability has completed an application to Northeast, the student is encouraged to register with Disability Services (DS) by following the steps listed below.
+Once eligibility is established and the student completes the registration process, a determination of appropriate academic adjustments and auxiliary aids is completed to ensure equal access to Northeast programs of study, services and activities.
+This process is adapted in response to individual circumstances.

 Students must meet the academic standards expected of all students.